musalsouqi/musalsouqi/README.md

 # 👋 Hi, I'm Mustafa

-I'm a Computer Science student based just outside of Chicago, IL, graduating in November 2025.
+I'm a Computer Science student based just outside of Chicago, IL, graduating in Auguest 2026.
 I’m focused on becoming a software developer and building scalable, well-structured systems.

 I have experience working with: